-2 Related Work
+2. Related Work

 Researchers have proposed various schemes to address the IP traceback problem.
-Unfortunately they are mostly inefficient or ineffective and not robust against DDoS.
-The most obvious countermeasure DDoS attacks certainly is ingress filtering [2] based on source address.
-History seems to show that it is quite difficult to convince ISPs to install, configure, maintain, and support new protocols that cannot be sold as part of a service.
-As ingress filtering mostly protects users at other ISPs, the paying customers of an ISP implementing ingress filtering would not directly have a benefit, but instead might run into problems caused by the above-mentioned protocols.
+Unfortunately, they are mostly inefficient or ineffective and are not robust against DDoS.
+The most obvious countermeasure to DDoS attacks is certainly ingress filtering [6] based on source address.
+History shows that it is quite difficult to convince ISPs to install, configure, maintain, and support new protocols that cannot be sold as part of a service.
+As ingress filtering mostly protects users at other ISPs, the paying customers of an ISP implementing ingress filtering would not directly have a benefit, on the contrary, they might run into problems caused by the above-mentioned protocols.
 As this decreases customer happiness and increases customer service calls, ISPs thus seem unlikely to implement ingress filtering in the near future.
-The next step is victim pushback, where a site that believes to be under attack can send back messages installing filters at upstream routers [14, 13, 15].
+The next step is victim pushback, where a site that believes to be under attack can send back messages installing filters at upstream routers [16], [13], [8].
 Due to the current lack of incentives for ISPs to provide such a service, it is not expected to become widely deployed anytime soon.

 Several approaches have been proposed with respect to traceback and identification of the attackers.
-One promising solution is to let routers probabilistically mark packets with partial path information during packet forwarding [6].
+One promising solution is to let routers probabilistically mark packets with partial path information during packet forwarding [19].
 The victim then reconstructs the complete paths after receiving a modest number of packets that contain the marking.
-But, as shown in [7], this approach has a very high computation overhead for the victim to reconstruct the attack paths, and gives a large number of false positives when the denial-of-service attack originates from multiple attackers.
-This approach is vulnerable to compromised routers. А router compromised forge markings from can other uncompromised routers and hence lead the reconstruction to wrong results.
-Even worse, the victim will not be able to tell a router is compromised just from the information in the packets it receives.
+But, as shown in [22], this approach has a very high computation overhead for the victim to reconstruct the attack paths, and gives a large number of false positives when the denial-of-service attack originates from multiple attackers.
+This approach is vulnerable to compromised routers.
+A router compromised can forge markings from other uncompromised routers, leading the reconstruction to wrong results.
+Even worse, the victim will not be able to detect a compromised router only from the information in the packets it receives.

-Song et al. [7] improve on the Savage scheme by predetermining the network topology.
+Song et al. [22] improve on the Savage scheme by predetermining the network topology.
 This solution is limited to cases when the topology is static (at least locally to the potential victim) and the victim is immobile.
-The probing of the topology can be very taxing to the network, especially if a large proportion of Internet sites would start doing it.
-This map also allows for a more efficient encoding of edges and thus resulting in fewer chunks to reconstruct paths and in greatly improving the efficiency and accuracy of the protocol.
+The probing of the topology can be very taxing to the network, especially if a large proportion of Internet sites would start doing that.
+This map also allows for a more efficient encoding of edges, resulting in fewer chunks to reconstruct paths and greatly improving the efficiency and accuracy of the protocol.
 However, given its high pre-attack overhead and need for continuous topology updates, it might be infeasible for large-scale deployment.